TediusTimmy/BC-DeciCalc/README.md

 New changes July 2023: I simplified the code to recalculate a cell.
 It no longer recurses nearly so much.
 Hopefully, the program will be more performant without too much of a loss in usability.
 Look at `AppKiller.html` for an example spreadsheet that really killed the program: it's a simple sheet to compute multiple iterations of Newton's Method.

 New changes August 2023: The save file format has been modified in a backwards-compatible manner.
 However, new save files will load with missing columns with the older software.
+Also August 2023: Save file format 3: the save file format will save loaded libraries into the saved spreadsheet so that they are automatically loaded when the spreadsheet is next loaded.
+* Libraries loaded with -l will override functions saved in the spreadsheet.
+* Libraries saved in the spreadsheet have all comments and formatting stripped from them.
+* The save file format maintains a backwards-compatible HTML format that can be viewed with a web browser (albeit, the table is transposed).
+If no libraries are loaded and all columns are default width, then the spreadsheet is forwards-compatible.

 Limitations